-- 20.9 Coordination with the Province to confirm appropriate access locations and intersections to Highway 8 shall be required. - 20.10 Design of intersections with Highway 8 shall consider noise attenuation for existing and planned residential areas, and may include berms, landscape buffers or other approved methods. - 20.11 The County and future development applicants shall work with the Province to monitor the operation of the Highway 8 intersection connection points, to ensure that growth within the Plan area does not adversely affect safe and effective operation of these intersections or the Highway. - 20.12 In the planning and design of future Highway 8 expansions by the Province, the County and future development applicants shall work with the Province to explore opportunities to maintain a 4-lane upgrade in order to promote safe crossing from the north and south sides of the ASP area. - 20.13 Infrastructure improvements to support subdivision and land use redesignation are to be constructed by developers, and may consist of upgrades to the existing at-grade Highway 8 intersections to improve safety and operations, or the redirection of traffic to an intersection location with additional capacity.
+- 20.11 Coordination with the Province to confirm appropriate access locations and intersection improvements to Highway 8 as per the TSOS shall be required. - 20.12 Design of intersections with Highway 8 shall consider noise attenuation for existing and planned residential areas, and may include berms, landscape buffers or other approved methods. - 20.13 The County and future development applicants shall work with the Province to monitor the operation of the Highway 8 intersection connection points, to ensure that growth within the Plan area does not adversely affect safe and effective operation of these intersections or the Highway. - 20.14 In the planning and design of future Highway 8 expansions by the Province, the County and future development applicants shall work with the Province to explore opportunities to maintain a 4-lane upgrade in order to promote safe crossing from the north and south sides of the ASP area.

+20.15 Infrastructure improvements to support subdivision and land use redesignation are to be constructed by developers, and may consist of upgrades to the existing at-grade Highway 8 intersections to improve safety and operations, or the redirection of traffic to an intersection location with additional capacity.